LarryNaaa/Technical-Summary/Java/Java OOP/Collections.md

 ### LinkedList
 LinkedList class is an implementation of the LinkedList data structure which is a linear data structure where **the elements are not stored in contiguous locations and every element is a separate object with a data part and address part.** The elements are **linked using pointers and addresses.** Each element is known as a node.

+#### Conversion between Array and ArrayList
+Array to ArrayList Conversion: call Arrays.asList(Array) method, it will return a List object

+ArrayList to Array Conversion: call toArray() method of ArrayList

 ### Vector
 A vector provides us with dynamic arrays in Java.
 It is identical to ArrayList in terms of implementation.
 However, the primary difference between a vector and an ArrayList is that **a Vector is synchronized and an ArrayList is non-synchronized.**